-The All Stars, 2009 and 2010 PANorama Caribbean Music Fest grand champions, has earned international acclaim with their high energy performances over the years.
+The All-Stars, 2009, and 2010 PANorama Caribbean Music Fest grand champions have earned international acclaim with their high energy performances over the years.
 They have opened for Gladys Knight, collaborated with the Girl’s Choir of Harlem, and performed at the Royal Nova Scotia and Virginia International Tattoos.

-When did the Rhythm Project start and what is the tie-in with Virginia Arts Festival?
+When did the Rhythm Project start and what is the tie-in with the Virginia Arts Festival?

 Basically, any kid in our program can come in without any experience or musical knowledge, and have no financial investment in an instrument, and start playing right away.
 We don’t want money to be the reason kids aren’t encouraged to play.